Information for students

 After you apply

-- The employer will contact you if you are selected for the hiring process
+- Partner organizations will review applications and contact you if you are selected for an interview

-- The employer will inform us and the student once selected for their internship
+- The partner organization will inform Haskayne and the student once selections have been made

-- If selected, the employer will coordinate the onboarding process directly with you
+- The partner organization is responsible for coordinating the onboarding process directly with you

-All Haskayne Business School graduate and undergraduate students (both domestic and international) who are registered and returning in the Fall 2021 term are eligible for this program.
+All Haskayne Business School graduate and undergraduate students (both domestic and international) who are registered as active students are eligible for this program.
 Students must be living in Canada throughout the duration of their internship to participate in this program.
-Students may only participate in one Mitacs employment program.
+Students may only participate in one Mitacs program.
 Those participating in another Mitacs program are not eligible.

 Yes, international students qualify for this program, but there are restrictions.
 International BComm and MBA students are allowed to work full-time during the summer (May to August) and up to 20 hours per week during Fall and Winter terms.
 Other international students are allowed to work up to 20 hours per week throughout the year.
-The majority of MBSI internships will require 30+ hours a week throughout the Winter term.
-A combination of part-time hours in the Winter and full-time hours in the Spring/Summer may be accommodated, provided the internship offers a minimum of 450 hours of work total.
-These accommodations are at the discrepancy of the employer.
+MBSI internships may be full-time (30+ hours a week) for 4 months or part-time (up to 20 hours a week) for 6 months and are subject to the partner's discretion.
 International students must reside in Canada during the internship.

 Yes, an internship through the MBSI program can be used as a Co-op work term if it meets the requirements.
-For any questions about this, Co-op students can consult with an undergraduate career development specialist.
+For questions about what qualifies as a Co-op work term, Co-op students can consult with an undergraduate career development specialist.

 Yes, this is a requirement of any Co-op work term.

 All MBSI positions will be posted on CareerLink under the "MBSI" category.
-MBSI postings will typically be open on CareerLink for two weeks, students should apply to open postings as soon as possible and check back to CareerLink regularly for new opportunities.
-Eligible students should submit their applications directly through CareerLink.
-See the Student Application Guide for more information.
+MBSI positions will be posted on a rolling basis, so students should apply to open postings as soon as possible and check back to CareerLink regularly for new opportunities.
+See the Student Process Guide for more information.
+Students do not need to apply to participate in the MBSI program prior to applying for available internships.

 No, the application (résumé and one-pager) you submit is for both the program and the internship position.

-No, you need to apply for a position as you do for other positions.
-The businesses will select a student for the internship position.
+No, you need to apply for a position as you do for other summer internships or Co-op terms.
+The partner organization will go through the hiring process and select a student.

-For-profit and not-for-profit organizations, as well as municipalities across Canada can apply to participate and receive funding through this program.
-Except municipalities, publicly funded organizations such as provincial governments and post-secondary institutions are not eligible employers under this program.
-For more information, please visit the Information for Employers page.
+For-profit and not-for-profit organizations, as well as municipalities and hospitals across Canada can apply to participate and receive funding through this program.
+Except municipalities, publicly funded organizations such as provincial governments and post-secondary institutions are not eligible partners under this program.
+For more information, please visit the Information for Partners page.

 Yes.
-Students can encourage prospective employers to review the program’s eligibility requirements and apply for funding through the application portal on the Hunter Centre website.
+Students can encourage prospective partner organizations to review the program’s eligibility requirements and apply for funding by following the Partner Process Guide.

 Yes, as long as your current internship finishes before the Mitacs Business Strategy Internship begins.